gadzan/generatoc/README.md

 ## Other init options
 ```
+{
-// **scrollHistory**: Accepts a boolean: true or false
+  // scrollHistory: Accepts a boolean: true or false
   // Adds a hash to the page url, to maintain history, when scrolling to a TOC item
-{
-  scrollHistory: false
+  scrollHistory: false,

+  // scrollOffset: Accepts a number: default to 0
+  // Scroll to the target with a vertical offset(pixel).
+If you have a fixed header in your page, this is what you need to set.
+  scrollOffset: 0,

+  // duration: Accepts a number: default to 7
+  // The duration of scroll animation, a larger number means slower scroll. please input with a number larger than 1.
+  duration: 7,
 }
 ```